-Robert Smith took that torch of Music Makers and knew with new beginnings offered the opportunity for a refreshed look and feel.
-Finding the points of differentiation to make Music Makers stand out from their competitors would be critical to their next chapter of success.
+Robert Smith took up the torch of Music Makers and used the opportunity to refresh the business both aesthetically and philosophically.
+Finding points of differentiation to make Music Makers stand out from their competitors would be critical to their next chapter of success.
 Several meetings later, it was obvious Music Makers promoted more genres than just rock and roll like the other schools.
 They also centered around progress and personal goal setting.
 Finally, they focused on what the students wanted to learn and built the lessons around those interests.

 Up there in the spotlight.